Fears grow for missing rugby player Levi Davis - latest updates

 A former Bath winger originally from Birmingham, Mr Davis most recently turned out for Worthing Raiders in the National League 2 South but is also well known for his appearances on ITV’s Celebrity X Factor and E4’s Celebs Go Dating.

-He was last seen at The Old Irish Pub in Barcelona on the evening of Saturday 29 October, having arrived in the city from Ibiza saying he was intending to meet up with a friend.
+He was last seen at The Old Irish Pub near the Rambla dels Caputxins tourist area of the Catalan city at around 10.05pm the evening of Saturday 29 October, having arrived in the city from Ibiza by ferry saying he was intending to meet up with friends.

+Mr Davis was spotted on CCTV at the venue carrying a small black rucksack and wearing a white short-sleeved T-shirt, black trousers, and black and white trainers.

+It is reportedly feared he may have left Ibiza without clothes, money or medication he has been prescribed.

 Here is Laura Parnaby’s report.